ASTAR

 Full and part-time positions are also available.

-ASTAR (Appalachian Service Through Action and Resources) is a Maryland AmeriCorps program.
-ASTAR provides direct, substantive services through our partnering programs in Maryland.
-AmeriCorps members provide direct service to build capacity within the agencies they serve.
-Service includes, but is not limited to, educational programming, field trips, campus, outreach, health and wellness, drug awareness, senior programming, food pantries, and community gardens.
+ASTAR (Appalachian Service Through Action and Resources) is a Maryland AmeriCorps program focused on providing direct, substantive services to meet community needs.
+ASTAR partners with agencies statewide to enhance their capacity through AmeriCorps members who support activities such as educational programming, field trips, campus outreach, health and wellness initiatives, drug awareness education, senior programming, food pantries, and community gardens.

 What is AmeriCorps?